-Attacks due to code vulnerabilities and compromised keys attacks are out of the scope.
+Code vulnerability attacks.
 The focus of this paper has been to analyze the bridge protocol in a rational setting that resulted in considering various collusion scenarios.
 However, most bridge hacks are due to the exploitation of code vulnerabilities in the smart contracts and code of the bridge software, as well as leaks or a compromise of the bridge nodes' private nodes.

 We understand that no analyses of the protocol and its features can safeguard against these attacks.
 These vulnerabilities can be eliminated or, to a large extent, minimized by developing high-quality software code using various means of testing, fuzzing, formal verification, auditing, etc. Similarly, to safeguard against key compromise attacks, we practice industry standards regarding cryptography and operational security.
-Moreover, we are building a decentralized insurance protocol and a marketplace so that any losses owing to such attacks are compensated.
-This assures the users and liquidity providers alike and attracts liquidity.